wijnho/angular-gtm/README.md

 1. Register your Google Tag Manager account by visiting http://tagmanager.google.com (Recommand V2)
 2. Select or Create Acount and Container you wish to setup Tag

+#### After Setup
+1. You need to publish your Tags inorder to works
+2. You also can set your Tags to preview mode for debuging or testing.

 ## Tracking Setup
 - Page view
 - Transaction (e-commerce tracking)